javier-lopez/javier.io/blog/en/_posts/2019-03-16-lvm-cheatsheet.md

 ###### {{ page.date | date_to_string }}

-There are certain technical things I keep forgetting not matter how many times I try them, `ln` usage, `git` parameters and the reason for this post, `LVM`.
+There are certain technical things I keep forgetting no matter how many times I try them, `ln` usage, `git` parameters and the reason for this post, `LVM`.
 So, here goes a quick how-to for my future me.